Belimumab

 Body weight/Body mass index (BMI)

-The effects of body weight and BMI on belimumab exposure after subcutaneous administration were not considered clinically meaningful.
+The effects of body weight and BMI on belimumab exposure after subcutaneous administration in adults were not considered clinically meaningful.
 There was no significant impact on efficacy and safety based on weight.
-Therefore, no dose adjustment is recommended.
+Therefore, no dose adjustment in adults is recommended.

 Transitioning from intravenous to subcutaneous administration